StackPug/Today-I-learned/learning-notes/TIL.md

 Today I am back on the brand website.
 I have added a footer with a trademark for the brand.
 I am continuing with CSS on FCC and asking Chat GPT questions as I see fit.
 I noticed how I have been using CSS there has been a "full stop" before the selector and I asked why this is.
 If you are styling an HTML tag like h1, there’s no full stop.
 A full stop means it is a class, which means the element in HTML has a class attribute that relates to the class in CSS.
 I completed 89 tasks on FCC making a menu card which I really enjoyed.
 I used some of the code on my own website to change my a:active on my nav links to blue.
 I learnt a few things like how to have backup font and add images and change the margin to -negative to help it move closer to the h1 or h2 tags.

+Monday 15th December

+Today I have continued on FCC and made a business card.
+I am really enjoying seeing CSS and how it works.
+It is a lot more visually interesting than simply HTML alone.
+I just know I am going to enjoy implementing javascript even more.
+I changed my "a" link states on my brand website.
+They are white when you hover and change to pink when you click on them.
+I keep them charcoal other than that as it is the most asthetically pleasing.
+I am on 106 steps out of 1153 until I can get the responsive web certificate and move on the Javascript.